propublica/landline/doc/doc.md

       box-shadow:0 0 5px #444;
     }

-    /* these elements are created by MapperCanvas */ /* But you still need to position Alaska and Hawaii */
+    /* These elements are created by MapperCanvas, */ /* but you need to manually position Alaska and Hawaii */
     #mappercanvas_continental {
       position:absolute;
       top:10px;